Werner Krauß als Dr. Caligari

 A seminal horror movie, THE CABINET OF DR. CALIGARI was hailed upon its initial release as the first film to elevate the cinema from the realm of popular entertainment to that of high art.

-CALIGARI was written in six weeks.
+Inspired by a real-life fairground sex murder and an unpleasant experience that one of the writers had undergone at the hands of a military psychiatrist, the script for CALIGARI was written in six weeks.
 Fritz Lang was assigned to direct but a previous commitment forced him to depart the project while it was in preproduction.
 Before he left he suggested adding a framing story to CALIGARI's basic scenario.
 His successor, Robert Wiene, picked up on the idea.
 Having intended their story as a metaphoric attack on militarists (Caligari) who conscript ordinary men (Cesare) into war to kill and be killed, the screenwriters vehemently objected to the story-within-a-story device which they felt reversed and betrayed their social message, but their protests were unsuccessful.
 Nonetheless, CALIGARI, which was released in Germany in 1919 and in the US a year later, opened to enormous acclaim.

-CALIGARI's writers, Carl Mayer and Hans Janowitz, without lamenting their failure to prevail.
+Today, one can appreciate the outrage of CALIGARI's writers, Carl Mayer and Hans Janowitz, without lamenting their failure to prevail.
 The shift of thematic emphasis from social oppression to personal paranoia invests the film with an additional level of disquieting instability and helps keep it fresh for succeeding generations of moviegoers.
 Whereas the average viewer can merely sympathize with the oppressed, practically anyone can identify with the paranoid, and identification is a more potent cinematic hook than sympathy.

-CALIGARI's most important quality—an element many critics neglect to mention—is its power to scare the viewer.
+CALIGARI's most important qualityan element many critics neglect to mentionis its power to scare the viewer.
 It was and remains a very frightening movie, from the aghast faces in the very first shot to the final chilling irony.
 Nothing is more horrifying than insanity, and virtually every major character in the film is insane at one time or another, in one way or another.
 Even those who aren't certifiable, such as Alan, are downright weird.
 And like certain old photographs that take on an eerie quality with the passage of time, CALIGARI might be scarier today than it was in its own time.

-THE CABINET OF DR. CALIGARI is not, strictly speaking, a very "cinematic" work: there is nothing at all unusual about its photography or editing.
+It has often been pointed out that THE CABINET OF DR. CALIGARI is not, strictly speaking, a very "cinematic" work: there is nothing at all unusual about its photography or editing.
 Its avant-garde reputation is based largely on its audaciously expressionistic sets which the players perambulate like live actors trapped in an animated cartoon.

 Dale Thomajan, TV Guide Online